 Service staff should remain impartial and not express personal preferences or seek to persuade you as to which course of action you should choose.
-This means that staff members of the Service will not provide recommendations to you for services or companies.
-This can become complex and frustrating in conflict-of-interest situations but to ensure you are supported as well as maintain impartiality we may need to suggest a referral to another partnered service (see section 4).
+This means that staff members of the Service will not provide recommendations to you for particular Services or companies.